augustohdias/Howl/README.md

 ## Wut

 Howl implements a fake API that runs locally.
 It basically reads a JSON sample and provides a new one at `localhost:7676`.
-So, when you `GET localhost:7676`, you will find a randomized JSON.
+So, when you `GET localhost:7676`, you will be served with a randomized JSON.

 ## Why Haskell?